What is amyloidosis?

 - Nervous system - Numbness, tingling or weakness from nerve disease

 - Digestive system - Intestinal bleeding, intestinal obstruction, poor nutrient absorption

 - Blood - Low blood counts, easy bruising or bleeding

 - Musculoskeletal system - Joint pain or swelling, weakness

 - Skin - Lumps or purple discoloration

-No one knows what causes amyloidosis.
+No one knows what causes amyloidosis though in some cases it develops due to chronic inflammation or a genetic mutation.
 To make matters more complex, amyloidosis is not a single disease, and there are many different types of amyloid proteins that can be involved.
 For example, Alzheimer's disease and Creutzfeldt-Jakob disease (a rare cause of dementia linked to viruses living in livestock) are two distinct conditions characterized by different types of amyloid deposits in the brain.

 To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.